indyjo/bitwrk/README.md

 identifies the article to trade.
 It must be an article that is traded on the BitWrk server.
 <dt><strong>-num-unmatched-bids</strong></dt>
-<dd>Limits the number of not-yet-matched bids that are sent to the BitWrk service.</dd>
+<dd>Limits the number of not-yet-matched bids that are sent to the BitWrk service.
+It is usually enough to limit this to 1, but sometimes performance can profit from a higher value.</dd>
 </dl>

 Identity Management